Visiting our facility: A COVID-19 Update

 Visiting our Center on the day of Surgery

 For the safety of our patients and visitors, we ask that you come to the facility wearing a mask.
 Please note that building access is being limited to specific entryways to help improve social distancing.
-Once you arrive to our facility you be asked to wait to be called to enter for screening.
-You will be greeted by one of our team members; they will ask you screening questions about your general health and take your temperature.
+Once you arrive to our facility, please read attestation at the door before entering.
 This screening process is mandatory for every person entering the facility.
-Upon completion of the screening process you will be escorted into the facility to complete registration and begin your pre-surgical care.
+If you have any COVID symptoms or have had direct exposure to a positive COVID person, DO NOT ENTER THE BUILDING.

-For the utmost safety of all, we encourage all visitors to remain in their cars or return home as visitors are prohibited at this time.
-We will contact them upon completion of your recovery and will provide them with your instructions for discharge.
+For the utmost safety of all, we encourage all visitors to remain in their cars or return home.
+We will contact your ride upon completion of your recovery and will provide them with your instructions for discharge.

 To learn more about coronavirus symptoms, visit cdc.gov